kgmyatthu/Journals/SoftSkills/Success And Money - The Behavioural Side of Things.md

 ---
-tags: lifestyle
+tags: mind
 ---

-These are keypoint discussed from the book "Psychology of money" by Morgan Housel.
+These are key-points discussed from the book "Psychology of money" by Morgan Housel.

 ## The impact of luck and risk